 When we eat a modern diet full of sugar, alcohol, wheat, chemicals, and other substances that aren’t really “food”, our kidneys and liver need to work overtime to process out all the bad stuff.

-Some natural remedies like detox tea can assist the liver and kidneys in pulling out these substances that the body can’t use and help our digestive system to work more efficiently.
+*I should make it clear that the term “detox” is misleading.
+This tea won’t actually detox your body, your liver and kidneys already do that!
+In addition to a cleaner diet, detox tea can soothe and assist the liver and kidneys in pulling out these substances that the body can’t use and help our digestive system to work more efficiently.

 Arbonne Detox Tea Ingredients

 Silymarin is the compound in milk thistle that is highly beneficial for the liver.
 It has been used to successful reduce liver damage in mice and is known for its properties of reducing cholesterol and promoting weight loss.

 With its antioxidants, milk thistle can even help reduce liver inflammation.

 Peppermint is known for its soothing qualities.
 Menthol, one of the compounds of peppermint, makes peppermint a safe, natural option to treat headaches, migraines, and improve mental clarity.
 It is also known for its antibacterial and antiviral properties which can help to balance your gut flora.

 Dandelion tea is hands down one of my favorite teas for supporting a health digestive system.